 As clerks are medical students, the attending physician must directly see every patient.
-Clerks must be appropriately supervised, but it is expected that they will be able to progress to a point where they can take an initial history and physical examination on their own, synthesize the information and formulate a preliminary plan to review with you, before attending the patient together for further exploration/examination and wrap-up of the patient encounter.
+Clerks must be appropriately supervised, but it is expected that they will be able to progress to a point where they can take an initial history and physical examination on their own\, synthesize the information and formulate a preliminary plan to review with you, before attending the patient together for further exploration/examination and wrap-up of the patient encounter.
 Please teach the clerks any procedures that you do, including breast exams, pap smears and other sensitive exams, as FM clerkship is an important opportunity to learn and become skilled at these.

-The MITER/ITER evaluations for clerks have a checkbox to record observing the clerk perform a history taking and physical examination.
+\The mITER/ITER evaluations for clerks have a checkbox to record observing the clerk perform a history taking and physical examination.
 You do not need to observe the clerk every time to check this box.
 You need only observe the clerk one time, ideally during the first one or two days of the rotation so that you can gauge the clerk's competency at the onset.
 You may observe these procedures many times depending on the stage of the clerk and their skill level.

-If possible, please facilitate the clerk's participation in any activity to which you are involved within your role as a family physician (as appropriate).
-This may include attending home visits, doing urgent care shifts, attending a long-term care or palliative care hospice, or delivering babies.
+Please facilitate the clerk's participation in any activity to which you are involved in as a family physician and which you deem appropriate.
+This may include attending home visits or long-term care or palliative care hospice visits, doing urgent care shifts or delivering babies.

 There are no formal call requirements.
 Please ensure that clerks do not exceed the PARA call rules of one-in-four in-house call.
-In the attempt to balance daytime learning with post-call requirements, we would like to request that clerks only be called after midnight if there is an extraordinary learning opportunity so that they do not have to miss the clinical activities during the next day.
+In the attempt to balance daytime learning with post-call requirements, we would request that clerks only be called after midnight if there is an extraordinary learning opportunity so that they do not have to miss the clinical activities during the next day.
 For those in a rural site, we would ask that clerks be in town at least one weekend of the 4-week block and participate in weekend call activities as appropriate.